Povstalec/StargateJourney/survival/finding_gate.md

 </details>

 {: .tip }
-> Once you find it, you want to look for three important things.
+> Once you find it, you want to look for three essential things.
 > - The Stargate
-> - Dial Home Device (DHD) - buried somewhere nearby/next to the gate
+> - Dial Home Device (DHD) buried somewhere nearby/next to the gate
-> - The Cartouche - placed in the middle of the seal
+> - The cartouche placed in the middle of the seal
 >
-> The Gate nad the DHD can be broken with any tool (even by hand), but a pickaxe is best for the job.
+> The Gate and the DHD can be broken with any tool (even by hand), but a pickaxe is best for the job.
-> To break the cartouche, use **stone pickaxe** (or better one).
+> Use a **stone pickaxe** (or a better one) to break the cartouche.

 <details markdown="block">
 <summary><b>[Spoiler]</b> Stargate overworld generation</summary>
 By default, **two stargates** are generated in the **overworld** (this can be changed by [datapacks]({{ site.baseurl }}/datapacks)).
 Both gates are generated and buried underground.
-_[Alpha gate]({{ site.baseurl }}/structures/stargates/#buried-stargate)_ is generated sealed in a horizontal position.
+The _[Alpha gate]({{ site.baseurl }}/structures/stargates/#buried-stargate)_ is generated in a horizontal position and with a seal.
-_[Beta gate]({{ site.baseurl }}/structures/stargates/#terra-gate)_ is generated in a small cave in a vertical position.
+The _[Beta gate]({{ site.baseurl }}/structures/stargates/#terra-gate)_ is generated in vertical position in a small cave.

-In the overworld the map should always lead to the sealed alpha gate.
+In the overworld, the map should always lead to the sealed alpha gate.
 Although there are known cases where it does not (usually when datapacks are involved), The problem is that you won't find the Abydos address cartouche.
 </details>